m19v/m19v.github.io/docs/tools.md

 ## Infrastructure and Home Server
 - Proxmox VE - Open-source server virtualization management platform
 - Home Assistant -  a free and open-source software for home automation designed to be a central control system for smart home devices with a focus on local control and privacy
 - Homer – A dead simple static HOMepage for a servER to keep the services on hand
+- Nexus Repository OSS - an open source repository that supports many artifact formats

 ## Networking and Security
 - Pi-hole - a Linux network-level advertisement and Internet tracker blocking application which acts as a DNS sinkhole and optionally a DHCP server, intended for use on a private network